Take the Reins from ADHD with Equine-Assisted Psychotherapy

 As a national certified counselor, Trotter followed two groups.
 One group participated in equine-assisted group counseling treatment, while the other group received an award-winning, curriculum-based school counseling intervention.

 The results of Trotter’s study suggested that equine-assisted treatment was statistically more effective in improving kids’ ability to focus and stay on task.
-The therapy also significantly improved symptoms of aggression, depression, and anxiety in the group.
+The therapy also significantly improved symptoms of aggression, worry, and sadness in the group.
 The participants of equine-assisted treatment adjusted better to new routines and teachers, and easily shifted from one task to another.
 Self-esteem and self-respect increased, and friendships were less stressful.

 Instant feedback is part of the reason that therapy with these “powerful and interesting beings” is so effective, says Kit Muellner, founder of Hope Ranch and a licensed, independent clinical social worker.
 “What’s more, clients feel that they’ve achieved something on their own, rather than being told to do something by a parent or teacher.
 A 1,500-pound animal responds the way you want him to because you were able to focus.
 So you’ve accomplished something that you wanted to do, versus doing something somebody else wanted you to do.”